 The Town of Surfside is engaged in a variety of services and has developed a variety of facilities over the years from both donated and purchased properties.
-The new Community Center on the ocean opened during summer 2011.
-There are also the Town Hall, a Tourism Bureau, a Tennis Center, numerous municipal parking areas, the Surfside Field, Pavilion, & Playground, and a Tot Lot.
+The Community Center on the ocean opened during summer 2011.
+There are also the Town Hall, a Tourist Bureau, a Tennis Center, numerous municipal parking areas, the 96th Street Park (Surfside Field, Pavilion, & Playground), the Hawthorne Tot Lot, and Paws Up Dog Park.
 A listing of contact information for these facilities follows: